History of the School

 The new Island Public/Natural Science School operates a day school programme from Junior Kindergarten to Grade 6, a residential natural science programme for visiting grade 5/6 students each week, and the Gibraltar Point Day Nursery for 19 pre-school age children.

 In 2024 IPNSS will mark 25 years of operation of the new Island School facility at 30 Centre Island Park.
-It's current principal Gary Pieters is incredibly proud of the role of this fine facility in inspiring learning excellence in the publicly funded education system in Ontario.
+It's principal Gary Pieters amplified the role of this fine facility in inspiring learning excellence in the publicly funded education system in Ontario.